Ayush-0312/DevTinder/ReadMe.md

 - add timestamps to the userSchema
 - add API level validations on patch request & signup post API
 - data sanitization - add API validations for each fields
+- npm validator
+- used validator functions for different fields like email, photoUrl